 Carson is an ordained pastor and bestselling author of Mentoring Leaders: Wisdom for Developing Calling, Characterand Competency.
 He is recognized as a leader of leaders and known throughout the world for his speaking ministry, published articles, and radio commentaries.
 He was ordained in 1989 and has pastored in three churches in Calgary and one in Vancouver.
 Before Arrow and First Baptist, Carson was the Executive Director of Charles Swindoll’s radio ministry,Insight For Living, Canada.
 Carson now leads his own consulting business, Quadrant Leadership, www.carsonpue.net

 Since 1976 Carson has been husband to Brenda, a vibrant and influential leader, and staff member at Arrow.
 Brenda is now deeply missed by many throughout the world, since her graduation to heaven in August 2015.
-She and Carson are parents to three children and grandparents to five more.
+She and Carson are parents to three children and grandparents to six more.

 Constance and A.J.
 Rhodes

-Constance is a frequent keynote speaker for colleges and women’s conferences addressing themes of eating, body image, identity and freedom.
+Constance is a frequent keynote speaker for colleges and women’s conferences addressing themes of eating, body image, identity, and freedom.
 She also conducts presentations for professional groups including the American Association of Christian Counselors and the National Alliance on Mental Illness.
-She is frequent guest on radio and TV and has appeared in numerous publications including Today’s Christian Woman, Christian Reader, Shape Magazine and others and hosts a“Lasting Freedom” webinar series for those seeking recovery from eating issues.
+She is a frequent guest on radio and TV and has appeared in numerous publications including Today’s Christian Woman, Christian Reader, Shape Magazine and others and hosts a“Lasting Freedom” webinar series for those seeking recovery from eating issues.